flancia-coop/doc.anagora.org/agora-pkg-chapter.md

     - An Agora is designed to be a cooperative platform that integrates and complements both [[personal knowledge graphs]] and [[social networks]] with minimal effort.
 - The Agora stands out from many other projects in knowledge graph space in a few ways:
     - Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and its targets can be thought of as mapping to collections of resources.
-    - Whereas a **personal knowledge graph** usually contains resources and links authored or collected by a single person, and a **wiki** usually contains resources provisioned by a group in a common voice, an Agora is meant to integrate both personal and group resources in a voice-preserving way and interlink them liberally by default.
+    - Whereas a **personal knowledge graph** usually contains resources and links authored or collected by a single person, and a **wiki** usually contains resources provisioned by a group in (a priori) a shared voice, an Agora tries to integrate and interlink both personal and group resources into a [[chorus of voices]].
-    - Whereas as of the time of writign several tools in the personal knowledge graph space are exploring collaborative editing in their individual way, **the reference Agora tries to be tool, format and platform agnostic** to maximize interoperability and data exchange.
+    - Whereas as of the time of writing several tools in the personal knowledge graph space are exploring collaborative editing in their individual way, **the reference Agora tries to be tool, format and platform agnostic** to maximize interoperability and data exchange.
 - This [[chapter]] describes a set of [[conventions]], [[protocols]], and [[contracts]] that can be said to define an Agora.
 - It also covers a work-in-progress reference implementation developed as free software
     - Its guiding architectural principle being to build as much as possible on already existing conventions common to as many tools and platforms as it is possible with the aim to achieve maximal inclusivity and diversity.